Sicko: Release

 Sicko premiered on May 19, 2007, at the 2007 Cannes Film Festival, receiving a 17-minute standing ovation from 2,000 people at the Grand Theatre Lumiere.
 The North American première of Sicko was held in London, Ontario (where some scenes from the movie were filmed), at the Silver City movie theatre at Masonville Place on June 8, 2007, with Moore in attendance.
-It also had an early première in Washington DC. on June 20, two days before its U.S. release, with Moore appearing at a Capitol Hill press conference to promote the film.
+It also had an early première in Washington, D.C., on June 20, two days before its U.S. release, with Moore appearing at a Capitol Hill press conference to promote the film.

 The European première was held in Great Britain on October 24, 2007, at the Odeon Leicester Square as part of the 51st London Film Festival.
 Moore was to introduce the film, but remained in the United States due to a 'family issue', sending a lengthy letter to be read in his absence.
 Part of the letter gave thanks to the Rt Hon.
 Tony Benn, featured in the film, who delivered a short speech before the showing.